 Create a marketing team for your virtual gala to plan how, when, and where you will market your event.
 A few common strategies for promoting virtual galas are:

 - Multi-channel marketing.
-Advertising your event across multiple channels allows you to reach a wider audience, while instilling brand recognition for your nonprofit in supporters who see multiple messages.
-Creating more touch points also increases the chance a supporter will attend your event.
+Advertising your event across multiple channels allows you to reach a wider audience while instilling brand recognition for your nonprofit in supporters who see multiple messages.
+Creating more touchpoints also increases the chance a supporter will attend your event.
 Only reaching out once through social media or email can result in your gala slipping their mind.

-- Feature high-value auction items.
+- Featuring high-value auction items.
 Pairing silent auctions with hybrid or virtual galas also allows you to preview desirable auction items as part of your marketing campaign.
-Consider what items are likely to spark the most interest with your audience when you decide what to feature.
+Consider what items are likely to spark the most interest in your audience when you decide what to feature.
 For example, unique items or experiences such as tickets to a ski resort, horseback riding lessons, or a massage can attract more attention than items that can be bought in a store.

-- Highlight special activities, speakers, or events.
-Planning your agenda ahead of time also helps your promotional team as you can describe specific event details in your marketing outreach.
+- Highlighting special activities, speakers, or events.
+Planning your agenda ahead of time helps your promotional team as you can describe specific event details in your marketing outreach.
 If you have representatives of your nonprofit or experts in your field speaking at your events, consider writing brief bios highlighting their accomplishments to appeal to attendees interested in learning more about your mission.

-Establish a timeline for your promotional campaign to build momentum during your outreach.
+You should also establish a timeline for your promotional campaign to build momentum during your outreach.
 For example, an initial letter alerts a guest of an upcoming event so they can keep their calendar open for that day, while follow-up messages raise excitement by giving details about what they can expect at the virtual gala.
 Getting the word out weeks ahead of time will also raise attendance by giving guests the time to work your virtual gala into their schedule.

 Step 5) Enjoy the event and follow up afterward.